Parent & Guardian Handbook

 • Never and under no circumstances children must be punished physically or emotionally which includes

 Shaking, spanking, striking, forcing physically, yelling at a child.
 Children may never be isolated, withheld from food, clothing, or bedding.

 If your child is ill, DO NOT SEND him/her to daycare.
 Take the child to your doctor.
-Please notify the Center, if your child is ill and will not be attending the program.
+Please notify the Centre, if your child is ill and will not be attending the program.

 If the child returns to program after recovering from an infectious disease, the child's parents must provide evidence of recovery (written statement from the child's family doctor or other medical institution saying that your child is no longer contagious).

 If your child becomes ill while attending the program parents will be contacted and asked to pick up their child immediately.
-Iillnesses are defined as:
+Illnesses are defined as:

 • Fever (38 C and above)

 • Conjunctivitis (pink eye) or "cold in the eye".

 • Long lasting pain

 • Yellowish skin or eyes.